serhatozles/yii2-htmltemplateintegrator/README.md

 3. Controller
 4. Actions

-It's doing all of them.
+It's making all of them.

 Usage
 -----